dxw/playbook/playbook.md

 For these reasons, we do not do any work at all on a client site unless we are on a sprint or working on a relevant ticket.
 This is really important.

 ### Support sprints
 We work on tickets by having a developer on a support sprint.
 Developers are assigned to support for two weeks at a time and work on tickets for the duration of the sprint.
-If there is a ticket they need another developer to help with, this work is scheduled for a Friday.
+If there is a ticket they need another developer to help with, this work is scheduled in.

 ### Client experience (AKA: ticket principles)